 Use this option to replace the errors with a value

-Of course if the errors were replaced with a value the SUM function will perform as normal.
+Of course, if the errors were replaced with a value, the SUM function would perform as normal.
 Let’s look at how to do this for the #DIV/0! error.
-You can easily do the same for any error that you need to deal with.
+You can easily do the same for any error you must make.

-In the example below the SUM function isn’t able to display a total due to the errors in the cells within the range.
+In the example below, the SUM function is unable to display a total due to errors in the cells within the range.

 na error